mozilla/legal-docs/en/hubs_tos.md

 ## 5. Services Interruption; Term; Termination
 We are continuing to develop Hubs.
 As a result, we plan to upgrade and change Hubs over time.
 To do this, we might have to temporarily suspend their service and it is not always possible for us to give notice.
 You will not be entitled to claim expenses or damages for such suspension or limitation of the use of Hubs.

 We may cut off your access to Hubs, either temporarily or permanently at any time for any reason.
-This includes, but is not limited to, situations where we reasonably believe: (i) you have violated these Terms (ii) you create risk or possible legal exposure for Mozilla; or (iii) providing and operating Hubs is no longer commercially viable.
+This includes, but is not limited to, situations where we reasonably believe: (i) you have violated these Terms; (ii) you create risk or possible legal exposure for Mozilla; or (iii) providing and operating Hubs is no longer commercially viable.
 If possible, we will make reasonable efforts to notify you through the relevant program, either Hubs .

 In all such cases, these Terms shall terminate, including, without limitation, your license to use Hubs, except that the sections with the following titles shall continue to apply: Indemnification, Disclaimer; Limitation of Liability and Miscellaneous.